 - salt – wrapped in foil or sachets from a fast food restaurant (bye bye leeches)

-- cigarette lighter (in case the salt doesn’t work).
+- a cigarette lighter (in case the salt doesn’t work).

 You don’t want to carry a heavy load but you don’t want to need something you don’t have.
 Like many things in life, it’s all about balance.
 I’m a firm believer in Murphy’s Law.
 If I carry it, I won’t need it.